ifeomaLilian29/GitHubCloneProject/README.md

-Modes of conduct
-Modification in main branch
-This is a new feature
+This is the description of my repo
-Modification in feature-greeting branch